 - Reposition your webcam

 If you don’t see the webcam, you can either refresh the device or change it.
 To the right of Twitch Studio, you will see Device options when the webcam is selected.
 Click on Refresh Device to refresh it.

-If that did not work, click on the change button and select the webcam you want to use.
+If that does not work, click the “change” button and select the webcam you want to use.
 Click on done to close the window.

 Adding webcam filters